Seán Russell: Legacy

 Russell's legacy is deeply contested.
-He became an idol of traditionalist republicanism during the 1950s, and numerous republican organisations continue to commemorate him as an Irish patriot; Sinn Féin, Republican Sinn Féin, the Irish Socialist Republican Party and Saoradh have all spoken in defence of Russell.
+He became an idol of traditionalist republicanism during the 1950s, and numerous republican organisations continue to commemorate him as an Irish patriot; Sinn Féin (its O'Malley/Russell cumann is his namesake), Republican Sinn Féin, the Irish Republican Socialist Party and Saoradh have all spoken in defence of Russell.
 Conversely, many other groups from across the political spectrum have condemned him as a Nazi collaborator.
 It has been claimed he "cared little for Nazi ideology" and he was accused of being a communist spy in the 1920s.
 Irish historian Brian Hanley states that while Russell was uninterested in political debate and was committed to the use of armed force, Russell's leadership unquestionably saw the IRA shift to the political right and become permeated with those with pro-fascist and pro-German sentiments.
 Journalist and IRA Chief of IRA during the late 1950s Seán Cronin said that of "all the IRA leaders of the 1920s and 30s…, [he was] probably the most conservative, politically and socially".

-Speaking in 1958, Erwin Lahousen, with whom Russell engaged with in Germany, said that Russell disagreed with Nazi philosophy and strongly rejected attempts to convert him.
+Speaking in 1958, Erwin Lahousen, a member of the Abwehr and later the German Resistance, whom Russell engaged with in Germany, said that Russell disagreed with Nazi philosophy and strongly rejected attempts to convert him.
 Lahousen stated that Russell told him "I am not a Nazi.
 I’m not even pro-German.
 I am an Irishman fighting for the independence of Ireland." and that "If it suits Germany to give us help to achieve independence, I am willing to accept it, but no more, and there must be no strings attached"Irish Foreign Affairs Volume Five, Number 3 September 2012 In August 1940 an open letter was published by the IRA leadership while Russell was still alive, stating that if "German forces should land in Ireland, they will land...as friends and liberators of the Irish people".
 Readers were informed that Germany desired neither "territory nor...economic penetration" in Ireland but simply wanted Ireland to play its part in the "reconstruction" of a "free and progressive Europe".
 The Third Reich was also praised as the "energising force" of European politics and the "guardian" of national freedom.